 In addition, EPCs, IPPs, and financial consultants will come together to consider the impacts of novel ESG regulations within the European Union.
 Will tighter rules on what counts as sustainable finance require a rethink on equipment choice, installation practices, and environmental assessments?
 And with so much new sustainable finance now available, could there be an installation boom?

 As Europe’s PV market scales, the security of module supply and other equipment, the sustainability of the products and processes, and the equity for its citizens and workers grows in importance.
 Recent discussions about supply chain transparency have brought these issues into sharp relief.

 Given these dynamics, the Sustainability and Made in Europe session will explore European PV production, from polysilicon through to cells and modules.
 The discussion will include how a competitive European production industry can be built, with a focus on political, financial, and technological issues.

 Sustainability issues are a natural part of the discussion of solar production in Europe.
 Advocates note that shipping emissions and recycling infrastructure and processes are available in Europe, but that may not be the case in the production centers of Asia.
 Projects that support the circular economy in solar will be addressed, along with what it means to have truly sustainable PV production.

-Similar questions can be asked concerning battery storage.
-Particularly in Europe, the market segments and sizes vary al lot across the different countries.
-While in Germany up to now the main driver was residential self consumption, the market for industry and SMEs is taking up sped.
-In the UK, it is mainly …. (has to be researched).
-There is no comparison with the booming storage sector in the US.
-We are wondering, which innovations, on technical and regulative sides are necessary and in which timeline we can expect that the market becomes as attractive for solar companies across the continent as it is for their US counterparts.
+Looking at battery storage, similar questions have to be asked.
+Particularly in Europe, the market segments and sizes vary across the different countries.
+So far the main driver in Germany was residential self-consumption, but now the market for industry and SMEs is picking up some speed.
+In general, Europe’s market is not comparable with the booming storage sector in the US.
+Which innovations, technological or regulatory, are necessary to compete?
+How and when can the market become as attractive for solar companies across the continent as it is for their US counterparts?